rajiyyah/learning-stuff/Kubernetes/Kubernetes.md

     * Place for organizing resources.

-    * *Think it as a virtual cluster inside of Kubernetes cluster*
+    * *Think it as a virtual cluster inside of Kubernetes cluster*.

     * Commands for Namespace